richardjy/FPE/README.md

 - activity:read_all: allows FPE to also read your private activites
 - activity:write: allows FPE to update activity description (you control updated text)

-More details to be added later
+More details to be added later.

 © Richard Young 2020.